UPDATE OF 1 FEBRUARY 2021 – CHANGES OCCURING

 Those who are successful at the entry test will begin the training in October 2021.

 The course fees will be paid in advance of each module and not all in one payment.
-The total cost for the 3 years of training (107 group training and examination days) will be around 15 000 EUR including tuition, lift/ski passes and huts (half board) but excluding personal expenses and travel to and from locations.
+The total cost for the 3 years of training (107 group training and examination days) will be around 15 000 EUR including tuition, lift/ski passes and most huts (half board) but excluding personal expenses and travel to and from locations.

 We (EEMGA and IFMGA) we will try to find means of co-financing a part of these expenses for the candidates through sponsorships, grants or scholarships and will inform candidates of such opportunities in due course.
 However each candidate should be aware that such financial support is not guaranteed for everyone and be ready to commit to support entirely from own funds the financial burden associated with their training.